jkaewprateep/Neuron-Networks-review/README.md

 ```

 * DL0101EN-3-2-Classification-with-Keras-py-v1.0.ipynb
-🦭💬 In a classification problem we categorize the target by output nodes value mapping to label or label dimension and value.
+🦭💬 In a classification problem we categorize the target by output nodes value mapping to label, logits shape or label dimension and value.
 We can determine of target label by cross-entropy function sample SoftMax, CategoricalCrossentropy, BinaryCrossentropy, CosineSimilarity, etc.

 ### Load standard dataset ###
 🦭💬 The MNIST handwriting database tfds.image_classification.MNIST is a standard database that can be used to evaluate the performance of the networks.